Emily Bronte was the second eldest of the Victorian sisters who wrote novels and is famous for “Wuthering Heights”

 Chronology/Biography of Emily Bronte:

-1820: (March 25th ) Anne Baptised in the “Old Bell Chapel” at Thornton.
-(April) Bronte family move to Parsonage at Haworth.
+1820: Anne Baptised in the “Old Bell Chapel” at Thornton on 25th March.
+The Bronte family move to Parsonage at Haworth during April.

-1826: (June) Mr Bronte gives Branwell some model soldiers which help the girls form there own fantasy world of little people.
+1826: Mr Bronte gives Branwell some model soldiers in June which help the girls form their own fantasy world of little people.

 1829: All the Bronte children receive art lessons from John Bradley of Keighley.